 Israel enforced one of its toughest measures yet,.. by sealing off its borders to all foreign nationals for two weeks after finding their first case of Omicron.

 The European Union has narrowed entry across its borders from seven countries in Southern Africa, while South Korea and the U.S. have targeted travel restrictions for eight countries in the region.

 But there's still so much unknown about this virus.

 Some say it could be more evasive to vaccine protection and more transmissible compared to other strains.

 Doctors in South Africa, though, reported very mild symptoms among their Omicron patients.

 Most suffered from fatigue and muscle pain that lasted for a few days, while none have reported the more notorious COVID-19 symptoms like the loss of smell or taste yet.

 Right, a looming new strain definitely is concerning, considering how South Korea is already dealing with the recent spike of infections and critical cases.

-South Korea's ICU beds are more than 75 percent full nationwide, while the number of critical cases keeps hitting record-highs, 647 critically ill patients reported as of Sunday.
+Exactly,..
+South Korea's ICU beds are more than 75 percent full nationwide, while the number of critical cases rising above 600,..
+629 reported as of Monday.

 3,309 new infection cases were reported Monday morning as well.